Skipperlla/react-native-design-architecture/README.md

 **4. Summary**

 - **State Management**: `useAuthStore` manages the `isLoggedIn` and `user` states and makes this data available throughout the application.
 - **Routing**: The application's routing logic ensures that different pages are displayed based on the `isLoggedIn` state.
+More information `src/navigation/index.tsx`
 - **Session Management**: User credentials and session status are updated or reset during login and logout processes.

 This structure securely manages user sessions and optimizes the user experience based on the session status.